Desingularizing isolated conical singularities: Uniform estimates via weighted Sobolev spaces: Introduction

 Our Step A is actually much more general than Step 1, as described above: it is specifically designed to deal with both compact and non-compact manifolds and it allows us to replace the given singularity not only with smooth compact regions but also with non-compact ``asymptotically conical ends'' or even with new singular regions.
 It also allows for different ``neck-sizes'' around each singularity.
 In this sense it offers a very broad and flexible framework to work with.

 The range of possible estimates covered by our framework is clearly much wider than the set of Problems (i)-(iii) listed in Step B. Indeed, the underlying, well-known, theory of elliptic operators on conifolds is extremely general.
 Within this paper, this choice is to be intended as fairly arbitrary: amoungst the many possible, we choose 3 estimates of general interest but differing one from the other in flavour: Problem (i) is of a mostly local nature, Problems (ii) and (iii) are global.
-Correspondingly, we split the paper into 2 parts: Part 1 deals with Sobolev Embedding Theorems and the connect sum construction, Part 2 deals with elliptic estimates.

 In reality, however, our choice of Problems (i)-(iii) is based on the very specific geometric problems we happen to be interested in.
 The second goal of this paper is thus to lay down the analytic foundations for our papers \cite{pacini:sldefs}, \cite{pacini:slgluing} concerning deformations and desingularizations of submanifolds whose immersion map satisfies the \textit{special Lagrangian} constraint.
 The starting point for this work was a collection of gluing results concerning special Lagrangian submanifolds due to Arezzo-Pacard \cite{arezzopacard}, Butscher \cite{butscher}, Lee \cite{lee} and Joyce \cite{joyce:III}, \cite{joyce:IV}, and parallel results concerning \textit{coassociative} submanifolds due to Lotay \cite{lotay}.
 It slowly became apparent, thanks also to many conversations with some of these authors, that several parts of these papers could be simplified, improved or generalized: related work is currently still in progress.
 In particular, building approximate solutions and setting up the perturbation problem requires making several choices which then influence the analysis rather drastically.
 A third goal of the paper is thus to present a set of choices which leads to very clean, simple and general results.
-Although some of these choices may seem obvious to some members of the ``gluing community'', it still seems useful to emphasize this point.
+One such choice concerns the parametrization of the approximate solutions: parametrizing the necks so that they depend explicitly on the parameter $t$ is one ingredient in obtaining uniform estimates.
+A second ingredient is the consistent use, even when dealing with compact manifolds, of weighted rather than standard Sobolev spaces.
+Although such choices may seem obvious to some members of the ``gluing community'', it still seems useful to emphasize this point.